30 Healthy Lifestyle Habits to Adopt Every Day

 Day 12: Continue to Challenge Your Body

-Day 13: Identify Three "Fall Backs"
+Day 13: Identify Three "Fallnacks"

 Day 14: Embrace Strength Training

 The more muscle you have, the higher and hotter your metabolism runs.
 In fact, strength training can help boost your metabolism by as much as 15 percent!
 A faster metabolism means you'll burn more calories all day long (even sitting in front of your computer) and get lean and toned faster.
+(The other benefits of lifting weights will also convince you to get to the weight room.)

-Day 15: Snack on Pistachio Nuts
+Day 15: Snack On Pistachio Nuts

 Day 16: Reminder: Big Weights Do Not Mean Big Muscles